-Strategies and Actions to be Taken: Each school site develops an Emergency Management Plan that is reviewed by our the Santa Rosa County Emergency Management Response chief.
-Each site has the opportunity to make revisions based on Emergency Management chief's suggestions.
+Strategies and Actions to be Taken: Each school site develops an Emergency Management Plan that is reviewed by Santa Rosa County Emergency Management in addition to the Safety Director and law enforcement.
+Each site has the opportunity to make revisions based on reviewers suggestions.
 Each site's Emergency Management Plan is uploaded to a secure website to be available to first responders and district level administrators.

-Fiscal Impact and Timeline: he district has a safety and health policy and plan that includes district wide emergency and safety procedures, and explains all roles and responsibilities for administrative and district level staff.
+Fiscal Impact and Timeline: The district has a safety and health policy and plan that includes district wide emergency and safety procedures, and explains all roles and responsibilities for administrative and district level staff.
 Each year, local first responders visit each school site to walk through and review Emergency Management Plans with site administrators.